Santa Barbara, California: Radio

 Some Los Angeles radio stations can be heard, although somewhat faintly due to the 85 mi distance.
 Santa Monica-based NPR radio station KCRW can be heard in Santa Barbara at 106.9 MHz, and San Luis Obispo-based NPR station KCBX at 89.5 FM and 90.9 FM.
-The California Lutheran University operated NPR station KCLU (102.3 FM, 1340 AM) based in Thousand Oaks in Ventura County also serves Santa Barbara and has reporters covering the city.
+The California Lutheran University-operated NPR station KCLU (102.3 FM, 1340 AM), based in Thousand Oaks in Ventura County, also serves Santa Barbara and has reporters covering the city.
 The only non-commercial radio station based in Santa Barbara is KCSB-FM (91.9 FM), owned by the University of California, Santa Barbara, which uses it as part of its educational mission.

 Transportation

 Santa Barbara is bisected by U.S. Route 101, an automotive transportation corridor that links the city to the rest of the Central Coast region, San Francisco to the north, and Los Angeles to the southeast.
 Santa Barbara Municipal Airport offers commercial air service.
 Santa Barbara Aviation provides locally based private jet charter aircraft.
 Amtrak offers rail service through the Coast Starlight and Pacific Surfliner trains at the Santa Barbara station on State Street, and another stop at Goleta Station.

 The Santa Barbara Metropolitan Transit District (MTD) provides local bus service across the city.
 Greyhound bus lines provide service to downtown Santa Barbara.
 Electric shuttles operated by MTD ferry tourists and shoppers up and down lower State Street and to the wharf.
 The Clean Air Express bus offers connections to Lompoc and Santa Maria.
 Ventura Intercity Service Transit Authority (VISTA) bus service offers connections south to Ventura and west to Goleta.
 Santa Barbara Airbus offers daily service to/from LAX from downtown Santa Barbara, Carpinteria and Goleta.

 Santa Barbara has an extensive network of bike trails and other resources for cyclists, and the League of American Bicyclists recognizes Santa Barbara as a Silver Level city.
 Santa Barbara Car Free promotes visiting and exploring the area without use of a car.

 Often chosen as a winter training location for professional cycling teams and snowbirds, Santa Barbara has cycling routes and several climbs, including Gibraltar Road and Old San Marcos/Painted Cave.
 A bike path and route connects the University of California, Santa Barbara to the downtown area, passing through Goleta and Hope Ranch.
 Bike rentals are a way for tourists to view Santa Barbara and the surrounding area.
 In 2009, the Santa Barbara-Santa Maria-Goleta metropolitan statistical area (MSA) ranked as the sixth highest in the United States for percentage of commuters who biked to work (4 percent).

-From 1875 until 1929, a tramway existed in Santa Barbara.
+From 1875 until 1929, a streetcar network existed in Santa Barbara.